 Create additional geodatabases

-If you include an enterprise geodatabase with the ArcGIS Server site you create with ArcGIS Enterprise Cloud Builder for Amazon Web Services, you have an option to include a geodatabase (named egdb) with your site.
+If you include an enterprise geodatabase with the ArcGIS Server site you create with ArcGIS Enterprise Cloud Builder for Amazon Web Services, you have an option to include a geodatabase (named egdb) with the site.
 To create additional geodatabases—for example, if you want a geodatabase with a different name or you require additional geodatabases for different services or applications to access—or if you want a geodatabase in another supported AWS cloud database offering, you must do the following:

 - Create the database service or a database on AWS using AWS tools.